pimsmath/m2pi.ca/content/authors/ghaffari/_index.md

 bio: # James Colliander serves as the Director of the Pacific Institute for the Mathematical Sciences.

 interests:
-- Magnetospheric Physics
-- Ionospheric Physics
-- Ionospheric chemistry modeling
-- Space Weather
-- Space Plasma Physics-
+ - Space weather
+ - Geospace remote sensing
+ - Atmospheric modelling

 education:
   courses: